 In terms of magazines, I've only been involved with Japanese ones.
-Currently I am able to work freely as a main contributing editor for STUDIO VOICE, an arts & cultures magazine that is considered to be a bible for creative people in Japan.
-I also work on magazines like BRUTUS and THEM MAGAZINE.
+Currently I am able to work freely as a main contributing editor for STUDIO VOICE, an arts and cultures magazine that is considered to be a bible for creative people in Japan.
+I also work on magazines like Brutus and Them Magazine.
 Listening to people's stories is my lifework, so I mainly do interviews.

 What advice would you give to people wanting to make their own magazine?

-Making a zine alone is fine, but involving many people and transmitting information on and off print is fun too.
+Making a zine alone is fine, but involving many people and transmitting information on and off print is fun, too.
 I am able to find various values and things I did not even think of before.
 I want people to realize that magazines are not just for adults or for advertisements.
-They are things that contains a message.
+They are things that contain a message.

 What makes a good partner?

-As Noonie Bao and Charlie XCX said in the interview, I think it's because we have a thorough understanding of each other's hobbies and pass times.
+As Noonie Bao and Charlie XCX said in the interview, it's because we have a thorough understanding of each other's hobbies and passtimes.
 And having respect and love to accept them is important too.

 That is a difficult question.
 But now, I would say Haruki Kanda, who I'm working with on a production company called kontakt which we made a year ago.
 He gave me the opportunity to tackle the self-published PARTNERS project.
 I also sit next to him at the office.
 It's just so much fun thinking about the future of PARTNERS with him.

-PARTNERS is stocked at Claire de Rouen in London, Do you read me? in Berlin, Colette in Paris, McNally Jackson in NY and Gym Standard in CA
+PARTNERS is stocked at Claire de Rouen in London, Do you read me? in Berlin, Colette in Paris, McNally Jackson in NY, and Gym Standard in San Diego

 Text Frankie Dunn